What are the expectations of structure and content for a good essay at the graduate level?

 e.
 Begging the question: assuming what you have to demonstrate.

-examples from real papers your professors have received!
+12. A good essay avoids bloopers through attentive proofreading – these are real examples from real papers your professors have received!

 a.
 “Life begins at the moment of conceptualization.”